 With twice as many kangaroos as people living in Australia, you're all but guaranteed to spot a few during your visit.
 They love grassy areas, such as golf courses and open fields, but there's something really special about seeing a mob of 'roos hanging out on the beach.
 There are a few spots around the country where you can witness this, and your best chance will always be early or late in the day.

-Just three hours south of Sydney is Jervis Bay, home to Hyams Beach which holds the record for the world's whitest sand (according to the Guinness Book of World Records).
-Hyams is definitely worth a visit, but down here you'll have a better chance of finding kangaroos hanging out at Pebbly Beach in Murramarang National Park.
+Just three hours south of Sydney is Jervis Bay, where the beaches hold the record for the world's whitest sand.
+Down here you'll have the best chance of finding kangaroos hanging out at Pebbly Beach in Murramarang National Park.
 Many are quite tame and may pose for a photo.
 Honeymoon Bay, near Currarong, is another great spot to try your luck.

 If you're up visiting the Great Barrier Reef, consider making a stop at Cape Hillsborough National Park, which sits about 45 minutes north of Mackay.
 Cape Hillsborough Beach, also known as Casuarina Beach, is well known for providing incredible photo opportunities of kangaroos on the beach at sunrise.
 You'll see these cute critters, as well as their smaller cousin the wallaby, having a breakfast of seaweed, coral sand dollars and mangrove seed pods.

 Where to encounter marine animals on the Great Barrier Reef